EmanAIH/Portfolio/README.md

 # Portfolio Website
 Welcome to my portfolio!
-This showcases my projects in front-end development, built using HTML, CSS and JavaScript.
+This shows my projects in front-end development, built using HTML, CSS and JavaScript.
 My focus is on creating clean, responsive, and user-friendly applications.

 ## Projects Included
 - Weather App:  Fetches real-time weather data using an API.